UMWEDU/umw-residencelife-sync/_pages/tlcs.md

 Applications are available now on MyUMW.
 To apply, visit the <a href="https://orgsync.com/59554/forms/166472">application of MyUMW</a>.
 Applications are due February 10, 2017 for the 2017-2018 academic year.

-Contact Dave Fleming, Associate Director of Residence Life at <a href="mailto:dflemin3@umw.edu">dflemin3@umw.edu</a> if you have questions.
+Contact Dave Fleming, Assistant Dean of Residence Life and Housing at <a href="mailto:dflemin3@umw.edu">dflemin3@umw.edu</a> if you have questions.